 Cross-platform Integrity Checker (Java version) — icj

 IntegrityChecker java (icj)is a cross-platform (Mac, Windows, Linux, NAS, etc) file data integrity validation program.
-Implemented in Java, it has the best chance of just about anything for knowing regardless of operating system or storage medium whether your files are intact and undamaged.
+Implemented in Java, it can prove, regardless of operating system or storage medium, whether your files are intact and undamaged.

 - Peace of mind knowing that your data is absolutely bit-for-bit good.

 - Save time—runs fast as the storage allows.

 - Flags changes that might otherwise go un-noticed from “bit rot” or software errors or malicious software or your own mistakes (!), or storage or connectivity issues, or nasty stuff like ransomware or malware.

 - Know as a hard fact when your files are intact-detects even a single bit change no matter how many files or how large.

 - Platform-neutral—works on Mac, Windows, Linux, NAS, etc. Change platforms?
 No problem!